bikunli/Measurement-Only-Model/README.txt

 These codes recover some of the results in paper: M. Ippoliti, et al, PHYSICAL REVIEW X 11, 011030 (2021)

 =================
-Review the code: note_main_factorizable_ensemble.html

-To test the code: please Run the Live Script: note_main_factorizable_ensemble.mlx with Matlab version later than R2016b.
+To run the code: please Run the Live Script: note_main_factorizable_ensemble.mlx with Matlab version later than R2016b.
 Using parallel is preferred, otherwise, replace all 'parfor' by 'for'.